 Who should avoid Disney Cruise Line?

-Disney Cruise Line may not be the best fit for travelers who want the cheapest cruise, casinos, a party-heavy atmosphere, adults-only cruising, or a vacation without Disney theming.
+Disney Cruise Line may not be the best fit for travelers who want the cheapest cruise, casinos, a party-heavy atmosphere, adults-only cruising, mega-ship thrills, or a vacation without Disney theming.